alirezaeiii/Hilt-MultiModule-Cache/README.md

    * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) is lifecycle-aware, meaning it respects the lifecycle of other app components updating app component observers that are in an active lifecycle state.
    * [Room](https://developer.android.com/topic/libraries/architecture/room) is a library for data storage persistence which provides an abstraction layer over SQLite.
    * [Navigation](https://developer.android.com/guide/navigation/) Android Jetpack's Navigation component helps you implement effective navigation.
-* [Dynamic feature module](https://developer.android.com/guide/app-bundle/play-feature-delivery) allows you to separate certain features and resources from the base module of your app.
-* [Dagger](https://developer.android.com/training/dependency-injection/dagger-multi-module) is a fully static, compile-time dependency injection framework for Java, Kotlin, and Android.
+   * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 * [RxJava](https://github.com/ReactiveX/RxJava) is a library for composing asynchronous code using observable sequences.
 * [RxAndroid](https://github.com/ReactiveX/RxAndroid) is a module that adds the minimum classes to RxJava to make writing reactive components in Android.
 * [Retrofit](https://square.github.io/retrofit/) is a Type-safe HTTP client for Android, Java and Kotlin by Square.